How To Not Go Insane While Traveling With Your Family

 Especially your kids, who have learned to just roll with it and duck down further in their seats out of shame by the second time you’ve waved to the same said neighbor. (gulp)

-No, we cannot turn back the hands of time, but we can all certainly benefit from my family’s constant mishaps of humanity and win at life with these free Travel Lists.
+No, we cannot turn back the hands of time, but we can all certainly benefit from my family’s constant human foibles and win at life with these free Travel Check Lists.